 1. Anticipating applications: Ask students to predict possible applications remote from the learning context.

-Example: After students have practised a thinking skill or other skill, ask, ‘Where might you use this or adapt it?
-Let’s brainstorm.
-Be creative.’
+Example: After students have practiced a thinking skill or other skill, ask, 'Where might you use this or adapt it?
+Let's brainstorm.
+Be creative.'
 List the ideas and discuss some.

-2. Generalising concepts: Ask students to generalise from their experience to produce widely applicable principles, rules, and ideas.
+2. Generalizing concepts: Ask students to generalize from their experience to produce widely applicable principles, rules, and ideas.

-Example: After studying the discovery of radium, ask, ‘What big generalisations about scientific discovery does the discovery of radium suggest?
-Can you support your generalisations by other evidence you know of?’
+Example: After studying the discovery of radium, ask, 'What big generalizations about scientific discovery does the discovery of radium suggest?
+Can you support your generalizations by other evidence you know of?'